jhdoak/Simon/README.md

 #### Future Development:

-* Store and display the player's longest successful sequence.
-  - This would ideally be stored through browser refreshes and resets.
 * Give player the ability to choose between "Easy", "Medium", and "Hard" difficulties.
   - This will affect the speed at which the player is given the pattern.
+* Store and display the player's longest successful sequence through browser refreshes and resets.
 * Add the ability to play with corresponding keyboard keys rather than clicking.
   - Possible key bindings: